cobalt-language/cobalt-language.github.io/driver.md

 $ co jit <file>
 ```
 Profiles and libraries are specified the same way as they are with the `aot` subcommand.

 ## `co check`- Code verification
 `co check` goes through the frontend stages of compilation, but does not emit a compiled output.
-It only takes a file as an input.
+It takes most of the same commands as `co jit`.

 ## Debug-only subcommands
 The following commands are only available on debug builds:

 ### `co lex`- print generated tokens
 Usage:
 ```bash